CodeVA-Curriculum/rath-python/src/routes/modules/module-0.md

 Each module in this course follows the same format:

-* **Backstory:** Unpack the context around the module, set up catalyzing questions to guide the inquiry throughout the module, and establish goals and objects for your engagement with the module.
+* **Backstory:** Unpack the context around the module, set up catalyzing questions to guide the inquiry throughout the module, and establish goals and objectives for your engagement with the module.
 * **Guided Inquiry:** Step through a sequence of tutorials and hands-on activities designed to help you learn the basic ideas presented in the module
 * **Prompt:** A tightly-bounded, focused activity designed to facilitate sustained engagement with the ideas presented in the module
 * **Catalyzing Questions:** A series of questions intended to provoke reflection & to put the module's content in context